The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 What Week 6 Actually Feels Like

-The marathon runner's wall hits at roughly mile 20 of 26.
-The body has burned through glycogen and switched to fat metabolism.
-The legs are heavier.
-The pace drops.
-It is the worst possible mile to quit at, because the runner is past the halfway commitment and not yet close enough to see the finish.
-Trained runners know the wall is coming.
-Untrained runners interpret it as failure.
+The marathon runner's wall hits at mile 20 of 26 — the worst possible mile to quit at, past the halfway commitment, not yet close enough to see the finish.
+Trained runners know it's coming.
+Untrained runners read it as failure.
+Week 6 of an AI pilot is mile 20.

 "Telemetry reveals that AI users produce substantially more code but also delete significantly more.
 Meanwhile, survey respondents report productivity gains..."